MarieVdS/rate22_cse_code/README.md

 ### Compiling the model
 Running `./my_makefile` compiles the code to the executable `csmodel`.
 Note that a fortran compiler (e.g., gfortran) is necessary to do so.
+Note that the standard ODEs (`code/acodes.f`) do not include any internal photons!

 ## Running a model

 The model takes input from an input file.
 The command `./csmodel (inputfile)' calculates your desired model.

+## Adding inner photoreactions

+The photoreactions from an internal stellar and companion UV source can be found on the [website](http://umistdatabase.net/).
+If you want to include these, please follow these steps:
+1. Add the desired reactions to a new `.rates` file
+2. Write a new ODE file using `./rate12cse.pl (name of your new rates file) -o acodes.f`
+3. Move `acodes.f` to the `code/` folder and recompile the model
+4. The perl script also writes a new `.specs` file.
+It works in mysterious ways, more likely than not the order of the species is changed.
+Make sure to use this `.specs` file!